harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/tanzu/tanzu-app-services-quickstart.md

       The basic app setup configuration uses your manifest in Harness TAS to set up your application.

       1. **Name** - Edit the deployment step name.
-      2. **Timeout** - Set how long you want the Harness delegate to wait for the TAS cloud to respond to API requests before timeout.
+      2. **Timeout** - Set how long you want the Harness Delegate to wait for the TAS cloud to respond to API requests before timeout.
       3. **Instance Count** - Select whether to **Read from Manifest** or **Match Running Instances**.
          The **Match Running Instances** setting can be used after your first deployment to override the instances in your manifest.
       4. **Existing Versions to Keep** - Enter the number of existing versions you want to keep.
 This is to roll back to a stable version if the deployment fails.